 Dr. Naomi Stotland, Julie Lindow, Tracey Jones

 In addition to the required core curriculum in these first two years, many medical students enroll in electives in Women's Health to explore the field.
 Some medical students also work on research projects with faculty.
-During the required third-year rotation in obstetrics and gynecology (6 weeks), the medical students learn basic management of laboring patients, assist in delivering babies, perform pelvic exams and are exposed to the depth and breadth of the field, whether or not they choose to specialize in the field.
-Typically six to ten UCSF medical students apply annually for residencies in obstetrics and gynecology.
+During the required third-year rotation in obstetrics and gynecology (6 weeks), the medical students learn basic management of laboring patients, assist in delivering babies, perform pelvic exams and are exposed to the depth and breadth of the field.
+Typically ten to fifteen UCSF medical students apply annually for residencies in obstetrics and gynecology.